jtakayama/makahiki/doc/installation-makahiki-vagrant-environment-setup.rst

 The latest version of Vagrant with which this installation process has been tested is 1.6.2.

 Other versions with which this process has been tested are 1.2.4, 1.3.5, and 1.4.3.
-The installation process should work correctly on all versions from 1.2.4 through 1.6.2.
+The installation process should work correctly with all Vagrant versions from 1.2.4 through 1.6.2.

 Follow the `Vagrant installation instructions`_.